 The Elf on the Shelf tradition has grown so huge that many kids may already have their own special holiday friend at home.
 But for those who aren’t familiar, a reading of The Elf on the Shelf – A Christmas Tradition can help acquaint them with the story.

-Kids love their elves, and we love how teacher Tiffany Hicks of North Carolina (@tiffteachessecond on Instagram) uses her classroom Elf on the Shelf to gently remind her students of classroom rules!
+By December students have been in school for anywhere from three to four months, and they’ve had that Thanksgiving break.
+Those classroom rules you practiced at the beginning of the school year may have begun to slide.
+Don’t worry — we’ve got a teacher trick for you.
+Kids love their elves, and we love how teacher Tiffany Hicks of North Carolina (@tiffteachessecond on Instagram) uses her classroom Elf on the Shelf to gently remind her students of classroom rules.
 It’s like having a friend at your side to help the students remember!

 Official Letterhead of the North Pole